What is a cooperative and how does it function?

 How difficult is it to get into the preschool program?

-If you apply with a deposit by the "early acceptance" application deadline your chances are very high (we rarely turn people away during this phase of the application process).
-We typically have a few spots remaining after the early acceptance applicants have been placed, and if you apply "General Lottery with Deposit" you will enter a lottery for those remaining spots along with others who have placed a deposit, and will be waitlisted if you don't receive a placement.
-Those who apply only with an application fee usually end up on the waitlist after the group mentioned above.
+If you apply with a deposit by the "early acceptance" application deadline (February 1st) your chances are very high (we rarely turn people away during this phase of the application process).
+We typically have a few spots remaining after the early acceptance applicants have been placed, and if you apply with a deposit during the second application deadline (April 15th) you will enter a lottery for those remaining spots along with other applicants who have also placed a deposit.
+Those who are not placed after the April 15th deadline will be waitlisted by order of lottery draw.
+Those who apply only with an application fee usually end up on the waitlist behind the group mentioned above.
 We typically have a few spots open up during the summer months and the earlier months of school, in which case we will go to our waitlist.

 How can I find out more about CHLG and make application?

-If you have interest in making application for the 2017-2018 school year go to the apply tab.
-The first application deadline is March 1st, and the second deadline is April 15th, although we will accept applications at any time (we will place your child on the appropriate waitlist if needed).
-We have an OPEN HOUSE scheduled for Friday, February 17th, but if that date doesn't work for you please feel free to contact us to request a date for a tour.
+If you have interest in making application for the 2018-2019 school year check back under the "apply" tab in early December (at that point our 2018-19 applications should be online).
+The first application deadline is February 1st (applying by February 1st is your best chance for placement, as we often fill all placements in a given class with the February 1st applicant pool), and the second deadline is April 15th.
+We will, however, accept applications at any time (we will place your child on the appropriate waitlist if no placements are available).
+We have two upcoming OPEN HOUSE events: Thursday, November 30th and Friday, January 19th, between 10:00-Noon (come and go), but if these dates doesn't work for your schedule please feel free to contact us to request a date for a tour.